The Importance of Reading at Every Age

 Encouraging children to develop a passion for reading begins at a young age, even before they are old enough to read themselves.
 There are many useful tips and tricks for getting your child interested in reading that you can practice at home.

-Reading with children
+Reading with newborns

 Starting early is important!
 Did you know the roots of language begin developing in a baby’s brain before they can even talk?
 The more words your baby hears over time, the more words they become familiar with.
 At Only About Children we read to babies for the same reason we talk to them – to reassure, to entertain, to bond and to inspire curiosity.
 In reading out loud, you also condition a baby’s brain to associate reading with a positive and happy experience.